James A. Ramage Civil War Museum: The museum

 Fern Storer died in 2002 and bequeathed her house and 14.5 acre to the Northern Kentucky University Foundation.
-Rather than sell the lucrative hilltop site to developers, the NKU Foundation sold the property to the city of Fort Wright for $790,000.
+Rather than sell the lucrative hilltop site to developers, the NKU Foundation sold the property to the City of Fort Wright for $790,000.
 City officials, in turn, announced plans to turn the historic site into a passive park focusing on the area's Civil War heritage.
-The land is where Hooper Battery was located and is one of only six extant Civil War fortifications in Northern Kentucky.
+The land where Hooper Battery was located is one of only six extant Civil War fortifications in Northern Kentucky.
 The City of Fort Wright was responsible for the Hooper Battery archaeological site including public archaeology excavations and any future restoration with a $32,000 grant from the Scripps Howard Foundation Center for Civic Engagement.

 In May 2004, Fort Wright Administrator Larry Klein said this of the grant, "This will be a great start to a great park.
 The few batteries that do exist aren't very accessible.
 There will be no place else like this in Greater Cincinnati that'll be preserved and open for public use."
 Today, only six batteries remain - four in Kenton County and two in Campbell County.

 The museum's namesake, James A. Ramage, is a retired history professor from Northern Kentucky University.
 He received numerous awards at NKU, including Outstanding Professor of the Year (1988), Outstanding Faculty Advisor Award (1999), and Acorn Award from Kentucky Advocates for Higher Education (2003), among others.
-At the Phi Alpha Theta national convention in Philadelphia, January 4–6, 2006, he was elected national vice president (2006-2007) and president elect (2008-2009).
+At the Phi Alpha Theta national convention in Philadelphia, January 4–6, 2006, he was elected national vice president (2006–2007) and president elect (2008–2009).